Skegness Lifeboat Station: History

 In 1825, just one year after its founding by Sir William Hillary Bt., the Royal National Institution for the Preservation of Life from Shipwreck (RNIPLS) decided to establish Gibraltar Point Lifeboat Station, at Gibraltar Point in Lincolnshire.
 This stretch of the British coastline has many shoals and constantly changing sandbanks, many of which lie between the town and the East Dudgeon Lightship.
-A boathouse was constructed, and a 24-foot non-self-righting Norfolk and Suffolk-class lifeboat was provided, built by William Plenty of Newbury, Berkshire, at a cost of £130.
+A boathouse was constructed, and a 24-foot non-self-righting lifeboat was provided, built by William Plenty of Newbury, Berkshire, at a cost of £130.

 In 1827, management of the station was passed to the newly created Lincolnshire Coast Shipwreck Association (LCSA), which was founded on 31 July.

 On 20 January 1830, the sloop Thomas and Mary of Wells-next-the-Sea ran aground on the Skegness Middle Sand.
 Some difficulty was encountered launching the Gibraltar Point lifeboat into the rough conditions, not helped by a broken carriage wheel.
 Two crewmen aboard the Thomas and Mary were lost, but the rest were rescued by the lifeboat.